Eric-Douglas-Johnson/ArtStudioManager/README.md

 1. The minimization of time and effort required to complete those tasks.
 2. Revenue generation.

+## Code Architecture

+* Data persistence is decoupled from concrete storage medium.
+Realized through loading and saving interfaces.
+* Models instantiation must be done through a factory and an IModelLoader must be injected for loading of existing.

 ## Features

 * Send batched emails.